vrk-kpa/suomifi-ui-components/src/core/Modal/Modal/Modal.md

 The `focusOnOpenRef` and `focusOnCloseRef` props can be used to change this behaviour.

 **NOTE**: Use with caution as screen reader users may get confused if initial focus is not in the beginning of modal or if focus does not return to where it was before opening the modal.
+In modals with little content, initial focus could be set on the first interactive element, e.g. an "OK" button or a text input.

 **NOTE 2:** The component is built with React-modal, which does not consider some inline elements to be focusable.
 To ensure focusability inside Modal, components must have non-zero size, be visible, have tabindex of 0 or greater, must be of node type input, select, textarea, button, object or a with either tabIndex or href attribute and cannot be disabled! ([source](https://github.com/reactjs/react-modal/blob/827796d48e7d4c74b4362cf90955e162082ee46d/src/helpers/tabbable.js))